 A vibrant, colorful portrait of a Taylor Swift' face with exaggerated features.
 The artwork uses bold colors like yellow for hair, red for lips, and blue and pink for facial shadows, creating a striking, abstract appearance against a dark background.

-Abstract Taylor Swift: A Pop-Inspired Portrait
+Abstract Taylor Swift: Pop Icon, Refracted

 Medium: Mixed Medium on Wood